Aman-Jot-Kaur/MERN-ecommerce/README.md

 - Admin:
   - Approve products added by vendors.
   - Manage business orders and transactions.
+  - view all vendors
+  - disable vendor
+  - Act as customer

 - Vendor:
-  - Add new products to the platform.
+  - Send new products to admin for approval.
   - Edit existing products and save them as drafts.
   - Submit products for admin approval.
   - View business orders and transactions.
+  - View order status for customers
+  - View profit from all orders
+  - View their own products
+  - Add images for products
+  - Act as customer

 - Customer:
   - Browse and view all products available.